 I knew everything he was thinking and I felt every emotion he felt and, at the same time, my thoughts and emotions were entirely separate from his.
 Write something with a pencil on a piece of paper then color over it with a magic marker.
 Both are plain to see and do not interfere with each other; that’s what both of our thoughts and emotions were like inside of me.

 I personally felt no alarm or sadness, just a great wonder, an awe.
 Out of my peripheral vision I could see a nude body lying on its back with its feet toward us.
-Through Jimmie’s eyes I could see the body plainly and the living, unmarked Jimmie was looking at was looking at his own body.
+Through Jimmie’s eyes I could see the body plainly and the living, unmarked Jimmie was looking at his own body.
 That body on the ground was burst, broken and torn.

 Jimmie’s emotions and thoughts were as fast as thought, like a blink.
 Jimmie’s emotion was that breathless, emotional surge like a jarring in his chest that we all get during emotional upheaval and his thoughts were; “Oh God; what awful wounds!”
 Another emotional surge; “They’re going to kill me!”
 Another emotional surge; “I am dead; but I’m not dead!”
 Another surge; “But I didn’t hurt!”
 Strangely enough neither of us felt alarm or sadness; just surprise and wonder.
 Jimmie, I, nor we had felt death!
 Jimmie had changed but he had not died!